-- If there are more than 12 students in the class, divide them into groups.
-Give one card to each student in the class. - Tell the students that they are responsible for finding the answer to the question on their own card by speaking to everybody in the class or group.
-Make sure each student knows how to ask their question correctly and give them some time to think about the questions they need to ask.
+- 1. If there are more than 12 students in the class, divide them into groups.
+Give one card to each student in the class. - 2.
+Tell the students that they are responsible for finding the answer to the question on their own card by speaking to everybody in their group.
+Make sure each student knows how to ask his/her question correctly.
+Give them some time to think about the questions they need to ask.
 For example: